 - Pricing-Related Services.
 While each of our retailers determines the pricing strategy for his or her own stores, we offer retailers an assortment of pricing-related services designed to help improve their gross margin dollars and enhance price competitiveness.
-These include services such as recommended pricing and hotsheets for each store. - Advertising.
-We support Ace's strong brand name recognition and advertising effectiveness by making significant investments in national television, radio, online and print advertisements.
-Lou Manfredini, a nationally known home improvement expert, serves as Ace's "Helpful Hardware Man" and is also a media spokesperson for Ace.
+These include services such as recommended localized pricing, item changes, loyalty and promotions via electronic communications for each store. - Advertising.
+We support Ace's strong brand name recognition by making significant investments in national television, audio (terrestrial radio and streaming), and digital banner ads.
+Ace has four editorial spokespeople.
+Lou Manfredini, a nationally known home improvement expert, serves as Ace's Home Expert and Nathan Fischer, Julie Richard, and Katie Reynolds, practicing interior designers, are Ace's Design Experts.
 We also provide tools to support our retailers' regional and local advertising efforts.
-Ace also offers a local portal called Ace Brand Place that our retailers can use to create customized marketing materials such as emails to send to their store customers. - Ace Rewards[®].
+Ace also offers a local portal called Ace Brand Place that our retailers can use to create customized local marketing materials such as emails, postcards and signage. - Ace Rewards.
 To further promote the Ace brand name, Ace maintains a preferred customer loyalty program, Ace Rewards.
 The program is aimed at delivering consumer touch points which drive profitable revenues to retailers and leverage the relationship between customers and their local Ace stores.
-As of December 28, 2013, Ace Rewards reaches more than 27 million members linked to approximately 2,900 Ace stores.
-Average spending for Ace Rewards customers tends to be higher than for non-Ace Rewards customers, as the average transaction amount for Ace Rewards customers is 14% higher than non-Ace Rewards customers.
+As of January 3, 2015, Ace Rewards reaches more than 30 million members linked to over 3,000 Ace stores.
+Average spending for Ace Rewards customers tends to be higher than for non-Ace Rewards customers, as the average transaction amount for Ace Rewards customers is approximately 14% higher than non-Ace Rewards customers.
 The Company's co-branded Visa credit card, affiliated with U.S. Bank and launched in 2010, enables customers to earn additional rewards points.
-As of December 28, 2013, Ace has nearly 75,000 Ace Rewards Visa card holders. - Market and Consumer Research.
+As of January 3, 2015, Ace has nearly 80,000 Ace Rewards Visa card holders. - Market and Consumer Research.
 We provide market and consumer research to our retailers.
 In an effort to delineate the strengths and weaknesses of major competitors in the marketplace, the Company conducts consumer research on a national level.
 On the local level, the Company helps assess the trade area of existing stores, the potential of the trade area and the performance level of individual stores. - New Store Analysis.
-In analyzing new or expanded store opportunities, the Company assists retailers with site analysis, demographic information, store size and format, sales and other projections, décor, merchandising and advertising.

-- Insurance Services.
-Our wholly owned subsidiary, Ace Insurance Agency, Inc., offers a Retailer Insurance Program so that retailers can purchase different types of insurance coverage.
-This program offers property insurance and business interruption, flood, employment practices, crime, liability and workers' compensation insurance.
-The Company's insurance subsidiary is managed by experienced industry professionals and is licensed in all 50 states and the District of Columbia. - Analysis of Underperforming Stores.
+In analyzing new or expanded store opportunities, the Company assists retailers with site analysis, demographic information, store size and format, sales and other projections, décor, merchandising and advertising. - Insurance Services.
+Our wholly owned subsidiary, Ace Insurance Agency, Inc., provides a retailer commercial insurance program.
+This program offers property, general liability, flood, business interruption, employment practices, rental, cyber, crime, wind and workers' compensation insurance.
+Ace Insurance Agency, Inc. is managed by experienced industry professionals and is licensed in all 50 states and the District of Columbia. - Analysis of Underperforming Stores.
 The Company tracks the financial performance of all stores.
 When appropriate, we formulate marketing and operational recommendations targeted to improve individual store performance. - Retailer Credit.
 Generally, the more collateral, guarantees or other evidence of financial strength, the higher the Ace credit limit for which that retailer qualifies.
-We periodically review and establish credit limits for retailers based on payment history and financial ratios, as well as other considerations relating to the performance of specific retailers. - Retailer Loans.
+We periodically review and establish credit limits for retailers based on payment history and financial ratios, as well as other considerations relating to the performance of specific retailers.

+• Retailer Loans.
 The Company has various lending programs which are available to qualified retailers.
 The notes bear interest at various rates based on market rates, the loan program or retailer's credit quality.
 Payments on these notes are primarily collected by the Company through the application of future patronage distributions, retailer billings or stock repurchases.